absurd-joy/Quest-hands-for-Normcore/README.md

 This is a sample project that showcases how to network hand-tracked states from the Oculus Quest.
 This utilizes the very-easy-to-use Normcore2.0 library; an account with [NormalVR](http://normalvr.com) is required to run this project.

-**Requirements:**
+This is a "get you started" sort of package that demonstrates how to accomplish networked real-hand tracking using established methods and design patterns.
+Feel free to fork this project and modify the files to suit your needs; this is not intended to be an out-of-the-box solution for every project under the sun.

+## Requirements:
-- Oculus Quest
+- A physical Oculus Quest
 - Unity 2019.4.8+
-- Normcore 2.0.0 preview 15
+- Normcore 2.0.0 preview 15 (Included in this project)
-- Oculus plugin of some kind???
-SDK?
-What version, what?

-**Note:** As of this writing, hand detection doesn't display when running via link cable; you must make an Android build and push it to device.

----
+- Oculus Integration 19.1.0 (Asset Store SDK) (Included in this project)

 ## Installing and Running...

 ### Project Download:
 1. Clone this git repository
 1. Open the resulting folder in Unity
 1. Navigate to `/Assets/Normal/Internal/Resources/` and view the added `NormcoreAppSettings` file in the Unity inspector.
-You will need to add your own app key to this, which you can obtain from http://NormalVR.com.
+You will need to add your own app key to this, which you can obtain from [NormalVR](http://NormalVR.com) (free).
 1. Plug in an Oculus Quest.
+Make sure you can see your hands are working in the Quest lobby, then activate "Link Mode".
+1. Open this scene in Unity: `/Assets/QuestHandsForNormcore/Samples/Sample`
 1. Hit play.
 If you did everything correctly, you shouldn't see any errors or warnings in the console, but your hands won't show up.
 (Hands only work on device builds, not via link cable)
 1. Click "build and run" with Android as your target device.
 Once this completes your device should be online with hands showing.
 Connect with yet another device for online hand extravaganzas.

+This project is configured so that your local avatar (the "true" representation by Oculus) is shown as grey hands, and your remote (online) avatar is showcased with pink hands.

+If you see your grey hands inverted and fingers not animating properly in the editor - this is a known problem, I'm not sure what the source is.
+The data seems valid in OVR (pink hands show up fine)...
+The current workaround is to make a build and push it to your device.

 ### Release Download:
 1. todo!

----

-## Credit
+## Credits

-This project was written by @SnugglePilot for absurd:joy.
+This project was written by me, Andy Moore for absurd:joy. you can chat with me at [andy@absurdjoy.com](mailto:andy@abusrdjoy.com)!

+Collaborators welcome!
+Please send pull requests and/or issues here on gitHub.

-Inspired by GitHub project [SpeakGeek-Normcore-Quest-Hand-Tracking](https://github.com/dylanholshausen/SpeakGeek-Normcore-Quest-Hand-Tracking).
+Inspired by the GitHub project [SpeakGeek-Normcore-Quest-Hand-Tracking](https://github.com/dylanholshausen/SpeakGeek-Normcore-Quest-Hand-Tracking).
 Thanks, Dylan Holshausen!
+Especially for the first iteration of the Skeletal Serialization, which I cribbed heavily from.
 Click that link and buy Dylan a beer.

+### Special thanks:
+- The entire Normal team for their networking tool.
+It's _too_ easy to use.
+- Oculus for getting hand tracking working at such a high quality.